-An introduction to high-school and college level trigonometry.
-This web-book is intended to bridge the gap between basic understanding of trigonometry and some of the more notorious concepts that trigonometry plays a pivital role in.
+This webpage is an introduction to high-school and college level trigonometry.
+The content is intended to bridge the gap between basic understanding of trigonometry and some of the more notorious concepts that trigonometry plays a pivital role in.

 Trigonometry is the study of triangles.
 The subject focuses on the properties of triangles, especially of the right triangle.
 From the name, you might guess that trigonometry is purely about triangles and to an extent that is true.
 A triangle is a simple, versatile shape that appears everywhere in mathematics and physics.